US Senator Dead at 87

 Jim Sasser, a notable figure in Tennessee politics and global diplomacy, died on September 10, 2024, at his residence in Chapel Hill, North Carolina.
 His age was 87.
 His son, Gray Sasser, confirmed that the cause of his father’s death was a heart attack.
 Sasser passed away just days before his 88th birthday.

-Having served for 18 years as a U.S. Senator for Tennessee and six years as the U.S. Ambassador to China, Sasser’s political career was one of longevity.
+Having served for 18 years as a U.S. Senator for Tennessee and later as the U.S. Ambassador to China, Sasser’s political career was one of longevity.
 His initial steps into public service were in the 1960s when he was involved in the campaigns of Estes Kefauver and Al Gore Sr.

-Sasser was born in 1936 in Memphis, Tennessee, and grew up in Nashville.
+Sasser was born in 1936 in Memphis, Tennessee and grew up in Nashville.
 He completed his undergraduate studies at Vanderbilt University in 1958 and earned his law degree from Vanderbilt Law School in 1961.
 After practicing law in Nashville, Sasser began to delve deeper into Democratic politics.

 In a pivotal political moment in 1976, Sasser defeated the incumbent Republican Bill Brock, securing a U.S. Senate seat.
 This victory held special significance as it was a redemption for the loss of his mentor, Albert Gore Sr., who had been defeated by Brock in 1970.